 Phasor Diagram and Power Curve of Inductive Circuit

 The current in the pure inductive AC circuit lags the voltage by 90 degrees.
 The waveform, power curve and phasor diagram of a purely inductive circuit is shown below

-The voltage, current and power waveform are shown in blue, red and pink colour respectively.
-When the value of voltage and current are at its peak as a positive value, the power is also positive and similarly, when the voltage and current give negative waveform the power will also become negative.
+The voltage, current and power waveform are shown in blue, red and pink colours respectively.
+When the values of voltage and current are at its peak as a positive value, the power is also positive and similarly, when the voltage and current give negative waveform the power will also become negative.
 This is because of the phase difference between voltage and current.

 When the voltage drops, the value of the current changes.
 When the value of current is at its maximum or peak value of the voltage at that instance of time will be zero, and therefore, the voltage and current are out of phase with each other by an angle of 90 degrees.